| |

 800 Marcy Avenue at Gates Avenue (since 1888):

-St. George's Protestant Episcopal Church was founded by a Mr. Guion, who conducted services in a small frame building on Clifton Place near Marcy Avenue.
-This building was originally a Methodist Chapel, but by the time Mr. Guion began his work it had become a school and was used during the week as a carpenter shop.
-In this place a very small congregation met weekly from the Spring of 1869 until the Fall of the same year.
-In October 1869, the church was formally organized.
-Then a mission Sunday-school building on the corner of Monroe and Marcy Avenues was obtained, rent free, not three hundred feet from the present church.
-Here the congregation worshiped until the basement of their new church was ready for occupancy.
+The society known today as St. George's Protestant Episcopal Church was founded by Rev. Alvah Guion, who conducted services in a small frame building on Clifton Place near Marcy Avenue.
+This building was originally a Methodist Chapel, but by the time Rev. Guion began his work it had become a school and was used during the week as a carpenter shop.
+There a very small congregation met weekly from the Spring of 1869 until the Fall of the same year.
+In October 1869, the society was formally organized as St. Thomas Episcopal Church.
+Then a mission Sunday-school building on the corner of Monroe Street and Marcy Avenue was obtained, rent free, not three hundred feet from the present church.
+In this building the congregation worshiped until the basement of their new church was ready for occupancy.

-The second church building in the history of the parish was located on Greene Avenue between Marcy Avenue and Tompkins Avenue.
-With a great deal of fanfare the parish took possession of that church and held its first service there on February 27, 1870, only four months after the cornerstone was laid, but the church was not fully completed until October 1871.
+The first church building was located on Greene Avenue between Marcy Street and Tompkins Avenue.
+With a great deal of fanfare the parish held its first service there on February 27, 1870, only four months after the cornerstone was laid, but the church was not fully completed until October 1871.

-An application was made for admission to union with the newly formed (1869) Diocese of Long Island in 1873.
-This raised the question of the church's name.
-The original name of St. Thomas had been changed in the early days of the parish to Guion Church, in honor of its founder.
+In 1873, an application was made for admission to unite with the newly formed (1869) Diocese of Long Island.
+This raised the question of the church's name: the original name of St. Thomas had been changed in the early days of the parish to Guion Church, in honor of its founder.
 Exception was taken to this name, as it was contrary to the usages of the church.
 Upon appeal to the Supreme Court, the name of Guion Church was changed to St. George's Church of the City of Brooklyn, its present name.

-By 1885, the parish had outgrown the its second building and funds were raised to construct a larger church.
-Plans were drawn by Richard Michell Upjohn (son of nationally-prominent Richard Upjohn) in the Fall of 1886, and on June 24, 1887, the Bishop of Long Island laid the cornerstone of a new church that would occupy an 80-by-112-foot site at the southwest corner of Gates and Marcy Avenues.
+By 1885, the parish had outgrown the its first building and funds were raised to construct a larger church.
+Plans were drawn by Richard Michell Upjohn (son of nationally prominent Richard Upjohn) in the Fall of 1886, and on June 24, 1887, the Bishop of Long Island laid the cornerstone of a new church that would occupy an 80 by 112 foot site at the southwest corner of Gates and Marcy Avenues.
 Upjohn designed the new church in the High Victorian Gothic style, using a Ruskinian Gothic design rendered in a checkerboard of red brick trimmed with stone.
 An entrance porch with stout stone columns faces Marcy Avenue, and next to the porch is an octagonal tower that serves as a chimney.
-The nave has a steeply-pitched roof of slate, and on either side are aisles covered with roofs having a shallower pitch.
+The nave has a steeply pitched roof of slate, and on either side are aisles covered with roofs having a shallower pitch.
 The church was opened for worship on January 13, 1888.
-After the completion of the church, Upjohn designed a parish house that was built in 1889 and ready for use in 1890.
+After completing the church, Upjohn designed a parish house that was built in 1889 and ready for use in 1890.

 In January 1900, the church was gutted by a three-alarm fire, fanned by the interior of Georgia pine and Christmas decorations of evergreen and holly that had not yet been taken down.
 While the church was rebuilt, the congregation met in the Sunday-school room of nearby Marcy Avenue Baptist Church.
 Further improvements were made to the buildings from 1900-1906.